garrandall/popular-music-data/tracks/stick-to-the-status-quo-high-school-musical-cast.md

 Not another sound

-Someday I hope to make the perfect crÃªme brÃ»lÃ©e!
+Someday I hope to make the perfect crÃªme brÃ»lée!

 No, no, no, no...